advancedresearch/the_century_of_satire/source-criticism.md

 1. Identification of Jesus' actions and quotes with other mythical figures
 2. Sayings by oracles
 3. Claimed direct spiritual revelation
-4. Texts that are written in names of the disciples of Jesus
+4. Texts that are written in names of the apostles or disciples of Jesus

 It is easy to forget that without biblical scholarship, people today would still claim reliable transmission